-AKSC members' attention to halibut bycatch predates the implementation of Amendment 80, when the limited access flatfish fisheries often closed as a result of reaching the limit of available halibut.
-With the implementation of Amendment 80 attention to halibut bycatch increased, as the halibut PSC limits are binding constraints on the harvest of cooperative allocations.
+AKSC members' attention to halibut bycatch predates the implementation of Amendment 80, when the limited access flatfish fisheries often closed because of reaching the limit of available halibut.
+With the implementation of Amendment 80, attention to halibut bycatch increased as the halibut PSC limits are binding constraints on the harvest of cooperative allocations.